-Barr not expected to testify before House Judiciary Committee, as Dems vow to hold hearing anyway
+Nadler slams Barr's decision to skip House hearing, threatens contempt citation: 'He is terrified'

 The prospect of House Judiciary Committee Chairman Jerry Nadler, D-N.Y, gaveling a hearing with an empty chair came hours after Barr endured withering questioning from the Senate Judiciary Committee earlier in the day.

-A key sticking point was that Nadler wants to have House Judiciary Committee staff -- rather than members of Congress -- question Barr on his handling of Mueller's report.
+A key sticking point was that Nadler wants to have House Judiciary Committee staff -- rather than members of Congress -- question Barr on his handling of Special Counsel Robert Mueller's report.
 But DOJ officials said members should conduct the inquiry.

-In remarks to reporters Thursday afternoon, Nadler said Democrats had "worked around the clock" to address Barr's concerns, and slammed what he called Barr's "lack of candor" concerning Special Counsel Robert Mueller's report.
+In remarks to reporters Thursday afternoon, Nadler said Democrats had "worked around the clock" to address Barr's concerns, and slammed what he called Barr's "lack of candor."

+DOJ HAS 'MULTIPLE' LEAK PROBES IN PROGRESS, BARR SAYS DURING EXPLOSIVE HEARING

 "He's trying to blackmail the committee into not following the most effective means of eliciting the information we need," Nadler said.
 "He is terrified of having to face a skilled attorney."